kvoon3/vscode-eslint-codemod/README.md

 ### 🔍 Preview Changes Before Apply

-See a clear diff
+See a clear diff of what will change.

 ### 📖 User-Friendly Documentation Hints

-In-editor guidance with examples, helping your master Comment-as-command.
+In-editor documentation (disabled by default).

 ## Configurations